-The purpose of this module is introduce dependent and independent variables and how to identify them.
+The purpose of this module is to introduce dependent and independent variables and how to identify them.
 This unit will also discuss various types of sampling procedures and their uses.

 - Compare and contrast probability and nonprobability sampling and give examples of each

-It is very important when designing a research study that the researcher fully understands the variables in the study in order for the results to be valid and have meaning.
+It is very important when designing a research study that the researcher fully understands the variables in the study for the results to be valid and have meaning.
 A variable is something in the study that can be changed such as a characteristic or a value.

 The most common types of variables, especially when study cause and effect relationships, are the independent and dependent variables.
 The independent variable is the one that can be controlled or manipulated.
 The dependent variable is the one that is measured by the experimenter.
 For example, if a researcher wanted to study the effects of fertilizer on plant growth, the independent variable would be the amount of fertilizer and the dependent variable would be the height of the plant.
 It is very important that the research can identify these variables in a study and describe how these variables are measured and defined.
 For practice in identifying these variables, this YouTube video below defines dependent and independent variables and provides numerous examples and opportunities to practice identifying each variable in sample research problems. http://www.youtube.com/watch?v=pabthvd9r4c

 The following YouTube video provides additional and more detailed information regarding other types of variables used in research studies.
-This 20 minute video contains a Research Methods lecture that uses examples in psychology to discuss types of variables.
+This 20-minute video contains a Research Methods lecture that uses examples in psychology to discuss types of variables.

 Researchers cannot study every member of a population or group.
 Rather, they collect data from a subset of that population or group which is called a sample.
 The data collected and observations made are used to make inferences about the entire population or group with the idea that the sample will be representative of the larger population.